iree-org/iree-test-suites/onnx_models/README.md

 Test input files from https://github.com/onnx/models are cached by default at a local git checkout stored at `~/.cache/iree-test-suites/onnx_models`.
-The cache location can be changed by passing `--cache-dir=/path/to/cache`.
+The cache location can be changed by passing `--cache-dir=/path/to/cache` or by setting the `IREE_TEST_FILES` environment variable.